-Based in California, Byron Aihara lives in Santa Cruz.
-His work has been published in Discover India’s Northeast Magazine, Surfer Magazine, Conde Nast Traveler (India), The Hindu, Mumbai Mirror, and other publications.
-He has been shortlisted by the Royal Photographic Society for their annual print exhibition.
-He also has a featured profile and gallery sponsored by LensCulture.com
+Based in Santa Cruz, California, Byron Aihara has published work in Surfer Magazine, Conde Nast Traveler (India), Outlook Traveler, The Hindu, Mumbai Mirror, Discover India’s Northeast Magazine, and other publications.
+His work has been selected for of the Royal Photographic Society’s annual print exhibition 2020.
+You can view Byron’s featured profile and gallery sponsored by LensCulture.com